GMOD/Apollo/docs/Setup.md

      curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
      sudo apt-get install nodejs

-NOTE: npm (installed with nodejs) must be version 2 or better.
-If not installed from the above instructions, most [stable versions of node.js](https://nodejs.org/en/download/package-manager/) will supply this.
+NOTE: npm (installed with nodejs) must be version 6 or better.
+If not installed from the above instructions, most [stable versions of node.js](https://nodejs.org/en/download/package-manager/) will supply this.  [nvm](https://github.com/creationix/nvm) may also be useful.

-    sudo npm install -g bower

 NOTE: you must link nodejs to to node if your system installs it as a ```nodejs``` binary instead of a node one.
 E.g.,

     sudo ln -s /usr/bin/nodejs /usr/bin/node